Patrick14Trani/MOTW-Character-Creator/Monsters/types/Shape Shifter.md

 **Vulnerabilities**:
 - They are not armored or magically protected in anyway.
 Weapons effect them just as they would any other human
 - When transformed they obviously also inherit the weaknesses of the form they take on
+- Taking away a limb or any part of them will be reflected when they transform.